jaikejennison/HealthBridgeDemo/README.md

 **. : : A L E R T : : .**

 This is not a repository for the general public.
 This is more for a job interview.

-## TestAutomation
+## Quick Start

 ![alt text](https://github.com/jaikejennison/HealthBridgeDemo/blob/master/logo.gif "Who tests the tester?")

-### Quick Start

 ```bash
 bundle install